-Below are disciplinary actions to be taken if youth exhibitor violates the Code of Ethics.
+Below are disciplinary actions to be taken if a youth exhibitor or parent/guardian violates the Code of Ethics.
 The degree of violation will dictate the disciplinary action.

-- 1. Youth exhibitor to be sent home immediately and overnight privilege suspended for remainder of current Fair. - Youth exhibitor and exhibits to be sent home, withdrawal of all premium money and auction money and suspended from further exhibiting at current Fair. - 3.
-Same as #2 plus, exhibitor placed on probation for the next year's County Fair. - Same as #2 plus, exhibitor would not be able to represent the county at current year's Wisconsin State Fair and/or not be allowed to exhibit at next year's County Fair. - 5.
-Same as #4 plus, youth cannot exhibit at next year's County Fair. - 6.
-Same as #5 plus, proper authorities will be notified if a violation of applicable federal, state, or municipal law is involved.
+- Individual to be sent home immediately and overnight privilege suspended for the remainder of the current Fair. - Individual and exhibits to be sent home, withdrawal of all premium money and auction money and suspended from further exhibiting at current Fair. - 3.
+In addition to #2, individual will be placed on probation for the next year's County Fair. - 4.
+In addition to #3, proper authorities will be notified if a violation of applicable federal, state, or municipal law is involved.